viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 ### Routers

-Package `routers` enables to define path operations and keep it organized, i.e. separate paths related to multiple services.
-As usual, let's create a new file for our service `routers/movies.py` and define there two entry points: `get_movie` that returns the movie given `movie_id`, and `get_new_movies` that implements selection with filtering by release year and movie rating.
+The `routers` package enables to define path operations and keep it organized, allowing for the separation of paths associated with multiple services.
+We create a new file called `routers/movies.py`.
+In this file, we will define two entry points:
+`get_movie`, which retrieves the movie based on the provided `movie_id`, and `get_new_movies`, which implements a selection with applied filtering based on release year and movie rating.

 ```python
 from typing import List